 Will surgery correct the hump on my back?

-A "hump" on the back can come from the spine being prominent or the ribs being prominent.
+A "hump" on the back can come from the spine being prominent or the ribs being bent and prominent.
 Surgery should make the hump smaller, but it probably will not disappear.
 Your surgeon will explain to you how much any deformity may improve with the surgery.

 After fusion will I be able to bend over and move my back?